gabenespoli/phzlab/README.md

 - be simple enough to act as an introduction to MATLAB
 - be hackable enough so as not to be a hindrance, while still adding value

-## Documentation

-See the [wiki](https://github.com/gabenespoli/phzlab/wiki) for a [quickstart](https://github.com/gabenespoli/phzlab/wiki/Quickstart) guide, example pipeline scripts, and other reference guides.
+See the [wiki](https://github.com/gabenespoli/phzlab/wiki) for a [proper introduction](https://github.com/gabenespoli/phzlab/wiki/Introduction), [quickstart walkthrough](https://github.com/gabenespoli/phzlab/wiki/Quickstart), example pipeline scripts, and other reference guides.

-## Installation
+## Installation in Three Steps

-### System Requirements
+### 1. System Requirements

 PHZLAB requires MATLAB to run.
 Since PHZLAB uses the table and categorical variable types, it will only run on MATLAB versions R2014a and later.
 Also for